jordanmunson/jordanmunson.github.com/README.md

 - Primarily HTML and CSS (not HAML and SASS...yet)
 - This is mostly serving as a project to get used to doing some coding on my own, so progress may be slow
 - I'm still a novice at most of these things, so some things might be rough
-- Simple GitHub pages hosting now, with hopes of moving elsewhere in the future
+- Simple GitHub pages hosting now, with hopes of moving elsewhere in the future (Heroku, perhaps?)
 - Domain was purchased and is managed via [Namecheap](http://www.namecheap.com)
-- I still don't understand how to make things responsive

 ### Some special thanks for all their help on this site, both in advising and in emotional support: